datawire/datawire-connect/README.md

 * Native support for building resilient microservices in Python, JavaScript, and Java (Ruby and Go support coming soon!)
-* Automatic microservice registration with the Datawire Hub discovery service
+* Automatic microservice registration with the Datawire Discovery service
 * Custom serialization support
 * Support for HTTP/S, JSON, XML, Web Sockets...you name it
 * A sophisticated language (Quark) that combines an IDL with a DSL, making it